PipeWire/wireplumber/docs/rst/daemon/configuration/configuration_option_types.rst

 ``wireplumber.settings`` section in the configuration file.
 Their purpose is to allow the user to change simple behavioral aspects of WirePlumber.

-When WirePlumber starts, the ``metadata.sm-settings`` component (provided by ``module-settings``) reads this section from the configuration file and populates the ``sm-settings`` metadata object, which is exported to PipeWire.
-Then the rest of the components read their configuration options from this metadata object.

-This use of a metadata object allows users to dynamically change the configuration options at runtime using the ``pw-metadata`` command line tool.
+As the name suggests, these options are dynamic and can be changed at runtime using ``wpctl`` or the :ref:`settings_api` API.
 For example, setting the ``device.routes.default-sink-volume`` setting to ``0.5`` can be done like this:

 .. code-block:: bash

-   $ pw-metadata -n sm-settings 0 device.routes.default-sink-volume 0.5
+   $ wpctl settings device.routes.default-sink-volume 0.5

+Under the hood, when WirePlumber starts, the ``metadata.sm-settings`` component (provided by ``libwireplumber-module-settings``) reads this section from the configuration file and populates the ``sm-settings`` metadata object, which is exported to PipeWire.
+In addition, it reads the ``wireplumber.settings.schema`` section and populates the ``schema-sm-settings`` metadata object, which is used by the API to validate the settings.
+Any options that are missing from ``wireplumber.settings`` are also populated in ``sm-settings`` from their default values in the schema.
+Then the rest of the components read their configuration options from this metadata object via the :ref:`settings_api` API.

 Most of the components that use such dynamic options make sure to listen to changes in the metadata object so that they can immediately adapt their